 The best part (obviously) is seeing men bro-ing it up in coordinated outfits.
 Some men just wear their favorite football club jerseys together.
 Or, they all wear the same silly hat.
 Then there are the dedicated few who go all-out and wear costumes.
 The day after Vatertag, we walked past a guy in a Hawaiian shirt, board shorts, straw hat, sunglasses and a lei.
 Was he doing the walk of shame back home from a particularly exciting Vatertag?
 Probably.
 It was more fun to pretend he’s just really into Margaritaville, though.

-If it weren’t for the strict (and pointless) public drinking laws in the US, I’d say the German version of Father’s Day would be a fine import to the US.
+If it weren’t for the strict (and pointless) public drinking laws in America, I’d say the German version of Father’s Day would be a fine import to the US.
 It’s just good, harmless fun; less about fatherhood and more about brotherhood.
 Sure, there are probably some men who get out of control; in our little city, for example, Vatertag is the one day of the year you can’t grill by the lake.
 I’ll leave you to guess (mostly because I don’t know) why that rule came about.

 By now, you may be wondering if German Mother’s Day is celebrated in the same way.
 I know I was, anyway.
 I was hoping for roving bands of women, stumbling around the city while swilling rosé.
-Sadly, this isn’t the case; Mother’s Day here is just like it is in America.
+Sadly, this isn’t the case; Mother’s Day in Germany is just like it is in America.